9th Australian National Family Law Conference–

 The husband turned up at the Dublin High Court with counsel on the

-day of the hearing and announced that he would accept the Irish jurisdiction
+day of the hearing and announced that he would accept the Irish

-and a deal was struck at the door of court which gave her a settlement
+in settlement negotiations and a deal was struck at the door of

-sum which took into account the wasted costs in the English proceedings.
+wasted costs in the English proceedings.

 Although we will never know whether